-How Problems with Your Eyes, Ears or TMJ Can Cause Vertigo
+How Problems with the Eyes, Ears, TMJ and Vertigo Are Related

 Vertigo is the sensation that you or the world around you is spinning, and it is a symptom for a range of conditions.
 It can happen when there are issues within the inner ear, brain, or sensory nerve pathway.
 The causes of vertigo are numerous, and can include less common connections such as the jaws, eyes and ears.
 From TMJ to eye strain, this can all lead to issues with vertigo or worsening symptoms of vertigo.